aerospike/aerospike-client-python/doc/aerospike.rst

             * **thread_pool_size** number of threads in the pool that is used in batch/scan/query commands (default: 16)
             * **max_threads** size of the synchronous connection pool for each server node (default: 300)
             * **batch_direct** whether to use the batch-direct protocol (default: ``False``, so will use batch-index if available)
-            * **compression_threshold** compress data for transmission if the object size is greater than a given number of bytes (default: 0, or 'never compress')
+            * **compression_threshold** compress data for transmission if the object size is greater than a given number of bytes (default: 0, meaning 'never compress')

     :return: an instance of the :py:class:`aerospike.Client` class.